Sonya-7/PersonalReadingTrends/README.md

 This repository showcases a comprehensive collection of books that I have read since January 2021.
 It presents an engaging word cloud and an interactive dashboard, offering a captivating visualization of my literary journey.

 This personal project serves as a means to meticulously trace the words that have shaped my mind throughout the year.
 It's intriguing to note that, on average, Americans read [12](https://bookriot.com/how-many-books-does-the-average-person-read/) books annually, with [65%](https://www.statista.com/statistics/222754/book-format-used-by-readers-in-the-us/) of them being print books.
-This statistic surpassed my initial expectations and inspired me to delve into a wider range of non-academic literature.
+This statistic surpassed my initial expectations and inspired me to delve into a broader range of literature, setting the goal of reading at least 1 book per month.

 Furthermore, in recognizing the profound influence of everyday language in our lives, I am devoted to purposefully incorporating specific words and ideas into my consciousness on a daily basis.
-This endeavor serves as a deliberate effort to enhance my awareness and expand my intellectual horizons.
+This endeavor is a deliberate effort to enhance my awareness and expand my intellectual horizons.

-By combining my passion for data science with my love for learning, this project displays both my technical expertise and my commitment to personal growth.
+By combining my passion for data science with my love for learning, this project displays my technical expertise and commitment to personal growth.

 ## Preview of ETL Insights
 <p  align="center">